ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

 What we see above is a square dissimilarity matrix.
 The two most important characteristics of the matrix are:

-i.
-Whereas the raw species data ($Y$) is rectangular (number rows ≠ number columns), the dissimilarity matrix is square (number rows = number columns).
+i.  whereas the raw species data, `\(Y\)`, is rectangular (number rows ≠ number columns), the dissimilarity matrix is square (number rows = number columns);

-ii.
-The diagonal is filled with 0.
+ii. the diagonal is filled with 0;

-iii.
-The matrix is symetrical---it is comprised of symetrical upper and lower triangles.
+iii. the matrix is symmetrical---it is comprised of symetrical upper and lower triangles.

 ### Assignment 1 Questions